eNMS-automation/eNMS/docs/source/automation/service_editor.md

 - `Query Property Type`: Does the above expression evaluate to Device Names or IP Addresses.
 - `Multiprocessing`: Enables parallel processing on devices.
-- `Maximum number of processes`: The limit to control simultanous parallel processes (configurable via settings.json).
+- `Maximum number of processes`: The limit to control simultaneous parallel processes (configurable via settings.json).

 !!!
 Note